A Bridge Too Far: The Maungatapu Murders

 Join us on a new adventure with an audio-guide-with-pictures to take you back in time.

-– Grab your phone and head to 1 Bridge Street, Nelson
+– Grab your phone and headphones/earbuds and head to 1 Bridge Street, Nelson

 – Headphones are recommended, but not required.